 After completing one such bulking and cutting cycle, I realized that I looked exactly the same as when I started it.
 This was because I got too fat in the first place and then lost muscle while trying to lose fat due to cutting after bulking the wrong way.

-Now, I am going to explain how to transition into the fat loss phase after bulking and minimize the chances of muscle loss.
+Now, I am going to explain how to properly cut weight after bulking and minimize the chances of muscle loss.

 Step by Step Guide to Cutting After Bulking

 When do you know when to start a cut after bulking?

 Here are some of the reasons why you would want to transition into a cut:

 - You want to get ready for an event – wedding, holiday on a beach, etc.

 - You lost the visibility of your abs (the most common one)